ANCIENT LOG BASICS

 Zones swept by production from older offset wells are evident on all newer wells in this project.
 These zones should not be confused with the original water zones.
 Swept zones will produce water if perforated, but contain 20 to 60 percent residual oil.
 On raw logs, the difference in resistivity between a swept zone and an original water zone may be very small (eg 0.4 vs 0.2 ohm-m in an extreme case).

 An irreducible water saturation (SWir) was calculated based on a curve fit to the capillary pressure data, using the following: IF PHIe > 0.10 THEN SWir = 0.20 / (PHIe - 0.10) ELSE SWir = 1.00.
-This equation represents a skewed hyperbola through the porosity vs saturation data in Figure 3.
+This equation represents a skewed hyperbola through the porosity vs saturation data.

 SWir was also limited by the Simandoux water saturation such that SWir could not exceed the Simandoux result.
 This means that SWir is the lower of the actual log derived water saturation and the SWir calculated above.
 The swept zones are most easily seen on depth plots by comparing SWir to the Simandoux or Waxman-Smits water saturation.
 Where large differences occur, the zone is likely swept.